55 Animals Found in Lakes

 They usually feed on smaller aquatic invertebrates like insects, crustaceans, and mollusks.

-Many types of trout, such as rainbow and brown trout, are highly sought after by anglers due to their game-fighting qualities and taste.
+Anglers highly prize many types of trout, such as rainbow and brown trout, due to their game-fighting qualities and taste.

 Trout are also considered keystone animals found in lakes, meaning they are essential to maintaining the balance of the ecosystem they inhabit.